dotnet/docs/docs/visual-basic/language-reference/modifiers/shared.md

 ## Rules

 - **Declaration Context.** You can use `Shared` only at module level.
-This means the declaration context for a `Shared` element must be a class or structure, and cannot be a source file or namespace.
+This means the declaration context for a `Shared` element must be a class or structure, and cannot be a source file, namespace, or procedure.

 - **Combined Modifiers.** You cannot specify `Shared` together with [Overrides](../../../visual-basic/language-reference/modifiers/overrides.md), [Overridable](../../../visual-basic/language-reference/modifiers/overridable.md), [NotOverridable](../../../visual-basic/language-reference/modifiers/notoverridable.md), [MustOverride](../../../visual-basic/language-reference/modifiers/mustoverride.md), or [Static](../../../visual-basic/language-reference/modifiers/static.md) in the same declaration.